 The objectives of the scheme are to keep employers' contributions at as constant a rate as possible.
-At the last triennial valuation on 31st March 2017, SYPTE agreed a strategy with the scheme's Actuary to achieve a funding level of 100% over the next 18 to 19 years.
+SYPTE agreed a strategy with the scheme's Actuary to achieve a funding level of 100% over the next 18 to 19 years.
 Funding levels are monitored on an annual basis.
 The most recent triennial valuation was completed on 31 March 2020 in respect of the three-year period 2020/21 to 2022/23.